MarkBroerkens/RoboND-slam/README.md

 # Robot Localization
 Simulation of 4-wheeled robot with **skid steer drive** that localizes itself using Adaptive Montecarlo Localization (AMCL).

+You have two options to control the robot:
+* If the focus is on the terminal window you can use the keyboard to control the robot.
+See [Readme of the Teleoperation Package](https://github.com/MarkBroerkens/RoboND-localization/blob/main/teleop_twist_keyboard/README.md)
+* Alternatively you can set a 2D navigation target in Rviz and robot calculates the path to the target autonomously.

+AMCL provides many parameters allows tailoring the algorithm for the given scenario.
+Please see [amcl.launch](https://github.com/MarkBroerkens/RoboND-localization/blob/main/my_robot/launch/amcl.launch) for details.

 ![Skid Steer Robot](https://github.com/MarkBroerkens/RoboND-localization/blob/main/my_robot/images/mybot.png)

 ![Localization shown in Rviz](https://github.com/MarkBroerkens/RoboND-localization/blob/main/my_robot/images/localization_rviz.png)